Getting a concussion at work is a painful and frustrating experience. However, you can lessen the physical and financial pain by handling it properly.

 Concussions are a subset of traumatic brain injuries, which describe the medical consequences of excessive impact to the head.
 The most common symptoms are headache, confusion, dizziness, nausea, vomiting, and fatigue, but there are many more that could affect you.

-The primary cause of concussions is impact to the head.
+The primary cause of concussions is an impact to the head.
 In the context of workplace injuries, that can be caused by slipping, falling objects, car accidents, moving machinery, and any other activity that exposes your head to risk.

 There are two excellent methods for preventing concussions.
 The first is changing your behavior to keep your head out of dangerous situations.
 You can do so by always watching where you walk and being aware of your surroundings.
 The second is wearing a hard hat, which is required or encouraged in many work environments.